jhoooooo/chatbox/README.md

 # Streamlabs Chatbox Widget
 This repo provide easy to customize theme/overlay for Streamlabs Chatbox widget.
-This repo is tailored to most people, therefore the options is limited.
+This repo is meant to be example of what you can do with the widget, provide more documentation for it, therefore the options is limited.
 If you need help or something specific to fit your stream style for example, you can contact me on Twitter.

 https://user-images.githubusercontent.com/65335648/118496278-8d434a80-b756-11eb-83fa-42125c71412b.mp4